 ..5 SHOOTING FOR THE MOON 2007 - Bob Berman

-Bob Berman writes about the Apollo program, made possible by the rockets of Wernher von Braun and competition between the United States and Soviet Union.
+Bob Berman writes about the Apollo program, made possible by the rockets of Wernher von Braun and competition between the United States and the Soviet Union.
 The National Aeronautics and Space Administration (NASA) was created, and Saturn V rockets were built.
 President Kennedy delivered his moon speech, and the Mercury astronauts were chosen.
 The original 7 were Alan Shepard, John Glenn, Gus Grissom, Wally Schirra, Gordon Cooper, Scott Carpenter & Deke Slayton.
 Neil Armstrong was in the next 9.
 Apollo 11 landed on the moon, July 20, 1969.
 Neil Armstrong was first, and Buzz Aldrin was second.
-They landed in the Sea of Tranquility as Michael Collins orbited above.
-Interest faded quickly after Apollo 11, and missions 18, 19 & 20 were cancelled.
+They landed in the Sea of Tranquility while Michael Collins orbited above.
+Interest faded after Apollo 11, and missions 18, 19 & 20 were cancelled.

 ..6 THE 50 BEST SIGHTS IN ASTRONOMY 2007 - Fred Schaaf

-Schaaf packs an enormous amount of information into this one.
+Schaaf packs an enormous amount of information into this.
 It contains everything you might want to know about astronomy.
-He agrees that a total solar eclipse is the greatest visual experience known to man.
+He says that a total solar eclipse is the greatest visual experience known to man.
 Totality never lasts more the 7 minutes, 31 seconds, and the Great American Eclipse lasted 2 minutes, 35 seconds.
-I stood in the moon's shadow.
+I stood in the moon's shadow!
 The best meteor shower is the August Perseids, and I counted 351 the night of August 11 and morning of August 12, 1964.
 The Northern Lights are caused by the sun.
 The Milky Way is a superb sight on summer nights, the combined glow of billions of stars.
 Venus at its greatest elongation is so bright, it is often mistaken for a UFO.
 Venus passes behind the sun to become the evening star and in front of the sun to become the morning star.
 Comets Hyakutake in 1996 and Hale-Bopp in 1997 were seen by millions around the world.
 I observed a total eclipse of the moon on February 21, 2008.
 The crescent moon is beautiful when accompanied by Venus.
 Earthshine is sunlight reflected by the earth to the moon and back to Earth.
 The Pleiades is a star cluster where stars are forming from gas and dust.
 It resembles a dipper.
 Omega Centauri is the greatest of the globular clusters.

 ..7 SIMPLE STARGAZING 2006 - Anton Vamplew